enter the rumbustion society

 The addition of the second column in its rum production results in a Haitian rum that is lighter-bodied than a typical AOC Martinique rhum agricole.

-It is important to note that there are also hundreds of very small distilleries on Haiti that produce a local, unaged moonshine from sugarcane juice using pot stills that is called Clarin.
+There are also hundreds of very small distilleries on Haiti that produce a local, unaged moonshine from sugarcane juice using pot stills that is called Clarin.

 Here is a taste of Haitian rum made from sugarcane juice using a two-column Coffey still